We add recipes all the time, bookmark your favourites!

 Where possible, you can attempt to save money doing repairs and cleaning tasks yourself, check out our Aga range cooker DIY improvement kits for inspiration.

 Once a second hand cooker is up and running in your home you should consider what happens if you have a problem.
-Unlike a new cooker, or reconditioned eCook from Blake & Bull, you’ll get no warranty so check how much a return visit will cost from those who installed it (or even if they are willing to come back if not local!).
+Unlike a renewed cooker from Blake & Bull, you’ll get no warranty so check how much a return visit will cost from those who installed it (or even if they are willing to come back if not local!).
 How much will any problem solving cost from a local engineer is also worth looking into.

 Whatever fuel source you choose, there will be certain requirements for installing your new cooker.
 Will the oil need to be gravity fed?
 Can your electrical supply cope with the cooker’s load?
 What additional sockets do you need?